MAT

 Posted on April 28, 2023 by Henry Ford Health Staff

-Medication Assisted Treatment (MAT) or Medications for Opioid Use Disorder (MOUD) are terms used to describe the process of treating addiction through the use of medication.
-This FDA-approved treatment is used primarily to help people get sober and maintain sobriety.
+Medication for Addiction Treatment (MAT) or Medications for Opioid Use Disorder (MOUD) are terms used to describe the process of treating addiction through the use of medication.

-Here, Elizabeth Bulat, M.D., an addiction specialist at Henry Ford Health, helps explain the concept behind MAT and how it can assist patients in their recovery journey.
+Here, Tyler Trahan, M.D., an internal medicine and addiction specialist at Henry Ford Health, explains the concept behind MAT and how it can assist patients in their recovery.

 How does MAT work?